designcise/bitframe/README.md

 RewriteRule ^ index.php [QSA,L]
 ```

-This sets the directive in apache to redirect all Http Requests to `index.php` in which we can write our application code.
+This sets the directive in Apache to redirect all Http requests to a front controller `index.php` file in which you can write your main application code.

-### Nginx
+#### Nginx

-A configuration like the following in nginx will help you set the directive to rewrite path to our application front controller (i.e. `index.php`):
+A configuration like the following in Nginx will help you set the directive to rewrite path to your application front controller (i.e. `index.php`):

 ```
 server {